PROGRAMME DELIVERY OFFICER (PART TIME)

-- A passion for environmental issues and a commitment to helping to tackle climate change.
+- A passion for environmental issues and a commitment to helping to tackle the climate and ecological crises.

 - Minimum 1-2 years of experience working in or with schools, working with young people and a strong belief in their potential.

 - Strong communication skills with the ability to motivate and enthuse adults and young people.